CurtisNewbie/benchmarker/README.md

 benchmarker -url "http://localhost:8080/data" -method POST -json '{ "orderId": randId(), "type": randPick(["1","2","3"]), "amt": randAmt() }'
 ```

+## CLI & Some Customization

-If you need CLI support, at the same time you want to write some code yourself:
+You need CLI support, at the same time you also want to write some code yourself:

 ```golang
 //   -conc int